Fried Rice Chinese-Style Fakeaway

 What diets is this Fried Rice Chinese-Style Fakeaway suitable for?

-This Fried Rice Chinese-Style Fakeaway recipe is suitable for vegetarians if you use a suitable Worcestershire Sauce.
+This Fried Rice Chinese-Style Fakeaway recipe is suitable for dairy-free diets.

-It can be made gluten free as long as you swap out the following ingredients for gluten free alternative;
+It can be made suitable for vegetarian diets, as long as you swap the Worcestershire sauce for Henderson’s relish.

 Please make sure to double or triple check all of your ingredients if you’re cooking for people with allergies.